sidgairo18/Retrieval-Using-LSH-and-KD-Tree-Plus-Feature-Visualization/vgg_pretrained_style/Images/Readme.txt

-Place all the Images here.
+Put the images in this directory.